MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 >[!NOTE]
 >
->- In a multi-forest environment, we recommend creating the gMSAs with a unique name for each forest or domain.
+>- In multi-forest multi-domain environments, we recommend creating the gMSAs with a unique name for each forest or domain, and create a universal group in each domain, containing all sensors' computer accounts to enable all sensors retreive the gMSAs' passwords and perform the cross-domain authentications.

 ## Granting the permissions to retrieve the gMSA account's password